openfisca/openfisca-doc/source/coding-the-legislation/writing_yaml_tests.md

           # ...
     ```

-- define the individuals with their `id` and their variables:
+- Define the individuals with their `id` and their variables:

     ```yaml
       individus: